Tsukino-uwu/TsukiAPYaml/readme.md

-### Multi game Yaml/config for https://archipelago.gg / [archipelago github](https://github.com/ArchipelagoMW/Archipelago)
+### Multi game Yaml for https://archipelago.gg / [archipelago github](https://github.com/ArchipelagoMW/Archipelago)
+With lot of comments explaining how weight, plando, triggers and everything else inside the yaml works

 ### Last updated for: v0.4.6